Admission requirements

 Documentation of your English skills if you are not a native English speaker

-We require evidence of English language proficiency if you are not a native English speaker*.
 We only accept the tests listed below, as they reflect some of the essential features of academic language and thereby assesses whether you are ready to study in an English language environment.
 Due to visa regulations the test cannot be older than 2 years when the visa is issued.

-• TOEFL test with a score of at least 100***.
-We also accept the TOEFL iBT Home Edition (internet based)
+• TOEFL test with a score of at least 100

-• Cambridge ESOL exams: Certificate of Proficiency (CPE) or Certificate in Advanced English with at least 190 points on the Cambridge English-scale****
+• Cambridge ESOL exams: Certificate of Proficiency (CPE) or Certificate in Advanced English with at least 190 points on the Cambridge English-scale.

 Applying for a language test exemption